 \subsection{Preempting Obligations and Impermissibilities}

 As noted earlier, obligations may be violated and impermissible things do happen.
 In such a case, if a violation occurs, then the denial that represents that obligation must be preempted (dropped).
-Likewise, if an impermissible situation arises, then the denial representing the impermissibility must be dropped.
-This can be modeled in ASP quite elegantly because a global constraint can also be represented as an odd loop over negation (OLON) rule \cite{gelfondkahl}, i.e., a rule of the form:

-The above rule gives a possible proof of \code{q}.
-Under the stable model semantics, if there is an alternative proof of \code{q}, i.e., a proof through other rules, then this OLON rule is taken out of consideration and does not contribute to the answer set.
+Likewise, if a prohibition is breached, then the denial representing the prohibition must be dropped.
+This can be modeled in ASP quite elegantly because a global constraint can also be represented as an odd loop over negation rule \cite{Baral}, i.e., a rule of the form \code{q :- B, not q} where \code{B} represents a conjunction of goals.
+Under the stable model semantics, if there is a proof of \code{q} through other rules, then the above OLON rule is taken out of consideration and does not contribute to the answer set.
 However, if there is no alternative proof for \code{q}, then \code{B} \textit{must} be false in every possible world (answer set).
-This idea of representing obligations and impermissibilities as OLON rules can be used to elegantly resolve the paradoxes of deontic logic.
-Given an obligation OB$p$, and a possible condition \code{c} that results in its violation, then instead of encoding the obligation as:
+The idea of representing obligations, impermissibilities, and permissibility as OLON rules can be used to elegantly resolve the paradoxes of deontic logic.